philtelco/philtelco.github.io/index.md

 PhilTel was founded in June 2022 and was inspired by [Futel](http://futel.net/){:target="_blank"}.
 Our first payphone is installed at [Iffy Books](https://iffybooks.net){:target="_blank"} and went live on December 17th 2022!

-**As of February 2025 we are working on installing our second phone.
+**As of October 2025 we are working on installing our second phone.
 More details to come!**

 Here to learn about phreaking from a PhilTel phone?
 Check out our [Phreaking](../phreaking){:target="_blank"} page!